teutzue/LSD-Report/README.md

 Legal

 - Webapp has to mention the original Hackernews
-- Webapp has to mention that this is a school project and it&#39;s not meant to be some kind of competition for Hackernews
+- Webapp has to mention that this is a school project and it's not meant to be some kind of competition for Hackernews

 Usability

 - The website has to work smoothly, without any uncaught or critical errors.
 - The website wait times should be short
 - Error messages should help a user recover from an error
-- Actions that can&#39;t be undone need to have user confirmation
+- Actions that can't be undone need to have user confirmation

 Implementation